mbeckdev/mbeckdev/README.md

 ### Hi there 👋
 🌱 Currently learning JavaScript.
 I'm working through The Odin Project because I hear they have awesome JavaScript projects.

-🔭 Latest exciting project: recreating the google search homepage in HTML and CSS.
+🔭 Latest exciting project: Using regular expressions in a form (regex-form).

 ⚡ Fun fact: I designed and 3D printed my own mic stand.
 Now my mic doesn't have to roll all over my desk anymore!

 📫 How to reach me: @mbeckdev on Twitter

+🔭 Older exciting projects:
+      recreating the google search homepage in HTML and CSS (google-homepage).

 <!--
 **mbeckdev/mbeckdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.